Recommendation models¶

 You may have permissions to access several websites hosted on an Ibexa DXP, with independent results returned for each of these websites.
 If this is the case, use the selector field to switch between views for each of these websites.

-There are several types of models available, however, the distinction between types isn't visible in the user interface.
+There are several types of models available, however, the distinction between types is not visible in the user interface.

 Basic popularity recommendations, such as "Top purchased", "Top consumed" or "Top clicked".
 Models from this category return the most popular content items/products, based on a weighted overall usage history (recent events are more important) and category-based filtering (bestsellers in the selected category and/or subcategories).